Sitka deer

-The Sitka deer or Sitka black-tailed deer (Odocoileus hemionus sitkensis) is a subspecies of mule deer (Odocoileus hemionus), similar to the Columbian black-tailed subspecies (O. h. colombianus).
+The Sitka deer or Sitka black-tailed deer (Odocoileus hemionus sitkensis) is a subspecies of the mule deer (Odocoileus hemionus), similar to the Columbian black-tailed subspecies (O. h. colombianus).
 Their name originates from Sitka, Alaska, and it is not to be confused with the similarly named sika deer.
-Weighing in on average between 48 and 90 kg, Sitka deer are characteristically smaller than other subspecies of mule deer.
+Weighing on average between 48 and 90 kg, Sitka deer are characteristically smaller than other subspecies of mule deer.
 Reddish-brown in the summer, their coats darken to a gray-brown in mid- to late August.
 They are also good swimmers, and can occasionally be seen crossing deep channels between islands.
 Their average lifespan is about 10 years, but a few are known to have attained an age of 15.